| Gratispool ~ Means Free Films |

 |

-In September 1967, another approach to capturing the colour negative film processing market was organised by Ron Houslip (see above) when he arranged the trial distribution of 'mailing envelopes' for people to send in their colour print films for processing, with a 'free' Kodacolor film supplied with the prints.
+In September 1967, another approach to capturing the colour negative film processing market was organised by Ron Houslip when he arranged the trial distribution of 'mailing envelopes' for people to send in their colour print films for processing, with a 'free' Kodacolor film supplied with the prints.
 This idea stemmed from a sample envelope Martin brought back from a business trip to the States; the envelope was also the advertising medium.
 The approach had the advantage of not requiring a premium brand film to be offered 'up front'; only after a customer had committed to using the processing service.
 Since this marketing approach was different to previous, and the Steads were not certain whether it would be successful, they used an anonymous company name, 'Free Film Service' (FFS).
 Some 100,000 colour print mailing envelopes were distributed which encouraged users to return their films to FFS at Maidenhead.
 All films were sent to Gratispool at Glasgow for processing.
 The response was so overwhelming that Ron Houslip left his previously held position with the London advertising agency to become Managing Director and minority shareholder (20%) with Martin & Richard Stead in the FFS company.
 1n 1968, Gratispool 2 was available in two

 new formats, apart from 35mm (36exp) and 8mm cine.
 A summer time